Belgium, Wisconsin

 Belgium is a village in Ozaukee County, Wisconsin, United States.
 Located along Interstate 43, the village is one of the northernmost communities in the Milwaukee metropolitan area.
 The population was 2,421 at the 2020 census.

 Beginning in the 1840s, immigrant farmers from Luxembourg settled in Northern Ozaukee County and formed several rural communities, including Belgium as well as the neighboring hamlets of Dacada, Holy Cross, and Lake Church.
 Although Belgium grew after a railroad was constructed through the community and incorporated as a village in 1922, the community remained primarily agricultural in the 20th century.
 As recently as 2015, the local cannery, which processes fruits and vegetables harvested at area farms, was by far the village's largest employer.

 The village continues to have strong cultural ties to the Grand Duchy of Luxembourg.
 Members of the Grand Ducal Family of Luxembourg have visited, and the Luxembourg Government sponsors the Luxembourg American Cultural Society and Museum in the community.
 Among other programs, the center assists Americans of Luxembourgish ancestry in applying for dual citizenship, and since 1987 the village has hosted an annual festival devoted to Luxembourgish food and culture.

 Toponymy

 Since its beginning, Belgium has had a large population of Luxembourgish Americans.
 In 1857, the immigrant settlers submitted the name "Luxembourg" to the U.S. Postal Service for review.
-At the same time, a group of Belgian-American settlers in Kewaunee County, Wisconsin, submitted the name "Belgium" as the name for their majority Belgian-American town.
-Due to a clerical error, the names were switched with the result that Belgium, Wisconsin, is a center of Luxembourgish-American settlement, and Luxemburg, Wisconsin, is a center of Belgian-American settlement.
+At the same time, a group of Belgian-American settlers in Kewaunee County submitted the name "Belgium" as the name for their majority Belgian-American town.
+Due to a clerical error, the names were switched with the result that Belgium, Wisconsin, is a center of Luxembourgish-American settlement, and Luxemburg is a center of Belgian-American settlement.